About SMC ES

 Independence

-The mission of an SMC is to make the best available science available to journalists.
+The mission of an SMC is to provide journalists with the best available science.
 Operational and editorial independence is achieved through:

-• A statute that ensures the independence of SMC Spain, avoiding any kind of interference in its contents, whatever the subject matter.
+• A statute that ensures the independence of SMC Spain, preventing any interference in its content, regardless of the subject matter.

-• An advisory board, made up of independent volunteer advisors from the fields of science, engineering, medicine, journalism, and communication, who provide expertise and guidance.
+• An advisory committee, composed of a group of independent volunteer advisors from the fields of science, engineering, medicine, journalism, and communication, who provide specialized knowledge and advice.

 Funding

-In addition to a governance structure that ensures independence, another key element for the SMCs is sustained funding over time.
-Some centres have achieved this through a model of external funding from multiple sources, with a maximum percentage share of the total for each funder, so that the SMC’s activity is not subject to the interests of any one institution.
+In addition to governance independence, sustained funding over time is another key element for SMCs.
+Some have achieved this through a model of external multi-funding, with a maximum participation percentage per funder, ensuring that the SMC's activity is not subject to the interests of any institution.

-Other SMCs operate with public funding and small private donations.
-The Spanish SMC was launched with funding from FECYT and, if deemed appropriate in the future, donations may be sought from organisations with an interest in scientific information: research bodies and centres, universities, science-based companies, publishers, professional and patient societies, the media, research funders and the government itself.
+Other SMCs operate with public state funding and small private donations.
+The Spanish SMC was launched with funding from FECYT, and only if deemed appropriate in the future, donations may be sought from organizations interested in scientific information: research institutions and centers, universities, science-based companies, publishers, professional and patient societies, media outlets, research funders, and the government.

 Team